ReSearchITEng/RPi_matrix_16_keypad/README.md

 - Links: https://pinout.xyz/pinout/wiringpi

 # Troubleshooting:
+1. Note the Pinout.
+There are multiple numbering schemes: BCM(Broadcom), Board(physical pin numbers), wiringpi, etc.
+   **Solution** is: in your library you have a function to choose the numbering scheme.
+In my example below is BCM.

 2. If you get an error like:
 "unable to execute 'arm-linux-gnueabihf-gcc': No such file or directory
 error: Setup script exited with error: command 'arm-linux-gnueabihf-gcc' failed with exit status 1 " **Solution** is: Check the above Common installation section: `apt-get install build-essential`

-2. If you get an error like:
+3. If you get an error like:
 "The installation directory you specified (via --install-dir, --prefix, or the distutils default setting) was: